 The 'Authority' must balance the interests of applicants (as stated in their applications for licences) and any interests stated by others (in Representations and Relevant Representations).
 When it grants a licence, the Authority must attach mandatory conditions if applicable.
-The Authority cannot attach other conditions unless they are proportional to the applications and any Representation or Relevant Representation received.
+The Authority cannot attach other conditions unless they are proportional to the applications and consistent with the operating schedule and any Representation or Relevant Representation received.